kokkos/kokkos-core-wiki/API-Reference/Kokkos::parallel_for.md

     * |[MDRangePolicy](Kokkos%3A%3AMDRangePolicy): defines a multi-dimensional iteration space.
     * [TeamPolicy](Kokkos%3A%3ATeamPolicy): defines a 1D iteration range, each of which is assigned to a thread team.
     * [TeamThreadRange](Kokkos%3A%3ANestedPolicies): defines a 1D iteration range to be executed by a thread-team.
 Only valid inside a parallel region executed through a `TeamPolicy` or a `TaskTeam`.
-    * [TeamVectorRange](Kokkos%3A%3ANestedPolicies): defines a 1D iteration range to be executed through vector parallelization.
+    * [ThreadVectorRange](Kokkos%3A%3ANestedPolicies): defines a 1D iteration range to be executed through vector parallelization dividing the threads within a team.
 Only valid inside a parallel region executed through a `TeamPolicy` or a `TaskTeam`.
-    * [ThreadVectorRange](Kokkos%3A%3ANestedPolicies): defines a 1D iteration range with the vector lanes of a thread.
-Only valid inside a parallel region executed through a `RangePolicy`.
   * FunctorType: A valid functor with an `operator()` with a matching signature for the `ExecPolicy`

 ### Requirements: